nate1100/My-Portfolio/Data-Science-Projects.md

 ## Conclusion
+*Text mining and sentimental analysis have enabled us to acquire, analyze, visualize and interpret data particularly during elections. <br />
-Manual annotation and preprocessing of data have also improved the ML algorithms which made it more efficient to classify the datasets.
-The result also shows that Naïve Bayes with a 100% accuracy rate was the most efficient and accurate ML approach among the other models.
+*Manual annotation and preprocessing of data have also improved the ML algorithms which made it more efficient to classify the datasets.
+The result also shows that Naïve Bayes with a 100% accuracy rate was the most efficient and accurate ML approach among the other models.<br />
+*The result also shows that Naïve Bayes with a 100% accuracy rate was the most efficient and accurate ML approach among the other models in classifying dataset.

 # PROJECT 3: Analysis of a Tumor Dataset Using Association Rule Mining in R and WEKA <br />
 ## Project Overview